Minder (TV series): Arthur Daley

 He survives by his wiles and self-belief, and exploits everyone around him, especially Terry.
-He is always trying to make extra money, which he often describes as a "nice little earner", and his schemes usually backfire and leave him either in debt to local underworld figures, or with his activities coming under the scrutiny of the police, or occasionally a combination of the two - with Terry ultimately being left to sort out the mess and get him out of trouble.
+He is always trying to make extra money, which he often describes as a "nice little earner", and his schemes usually backfire and leave him either in debt to local underworld figures, or with his activities coming under the scrutiny of the police, or occasionally a combination of the two, with Terry ultimately being left to sort out the mess and get him out of trouble.
 Arthur thinks of himself as an "entrepreneur", but his tailored three-piece suits, Jaguar and social affectations do not disguise his working class origins.
 Arthur tests Terry's patience with dishonest and doomed schemes to make money, then uses his cunning to persuade Terry to stay with him.
-In the same way, Arthur manipulates friends such as Dave, the barman (and part owner with Arthur) of the private, downmarket, Winchester Club.
+In the same way, Arthur manipulates friends such as Dave, the barman (and part owner with Arthur) of the private, downmarket Winchester Club.
 Most episodes depict Arthur losing or only just breaking even as the result of some scheme going wrong.
-However, Arthur owns various businesses outright or is a part-owner as well as partner with Dave in the Winchester, and he also seems to own various rental properties.
+Arthur owns various businesses outright or is a part-owner as well as partner with Dave in the Winchester, and he also seems to own various rental properties.

 Arthur refers to his wife, who never appeared, as "'Er indoors", the implication being that she is a fierce and formidable woman.
 Arthur is not above bending the law and sometimes attracts the attention of the police.
-Despite Terry's own prison sentence, with an additional oblique reference to "minor misdemeanours in the dim and distant past", he serves as the show's moral conscience, keeping Arthur from straying too far outside the law and persuading him to do the right thing whether Arthur likes it or not.
+Despite Terry's prison sentence, with an additional oblique reference to "minor misdemeanours in the dim and distant past", he serves as the show's moral conscience, keeping Arthur from straying too far outside the law and persuading him to do the right thing whether Arthur likes it or not.
 The name Arthur Daley has become synonymous with a dishonest salesman or small-time crook.

-With Arthur's dodgy schemes, the duo encounters undesirable underworld figures, many of whom Arthur deals with and many of whom turn nasty, leaving Terry to fight and outwit their way out of trouble.
-But for all Arthur's obsession with get-rich-quick schemes, he is never malicious, usually simply being blinded by greed, and the pair often end up putting some other wrong right or helping others in need or who have been done wrong by, even if it proves to be the hindrance to Arthur's latest scheme fully succeeding.
-Most of Arthur's schemes fail in the end, owing to his greed, but he does occasionally have minor victories and puts one over on the law or more serious criminals.

-Arthur's favourite drink was a large vodka and tonic, which was referred to as a "large V.A.T", a wordplay on Value Added Tax (the UK tax on sales).
+With Arthur's dodgy schemes, the duo encounter underworld figures, many of whom turn nasty, leaving Terry to fight and outwit their way out of trouble.
+For all Arthur's obsession with get-rich-quick schemes, he is never malicious, usually simply being blinded by greed, and the pair often end up putting some other wrong right or helping others in need or who have been done wrong by, even if it proves to be the hindrance to Arthur's latest scheme fully succeeding.
+Most of Arthur's schemes fail in the end, owing to his incompetence or greed, but he does occasionally have minor victories and puts one over on the law or more serious criminals.
+Arthur's favourite drink was a large vodka and tonic, which he referred to as a "large VAT", a wordplay on Value Added Tax (the UK tax on sales).